LastCaress77/resume/README.md

-# Resumes - targeted to purpose
+# Resumes - short and long

-Currently looking to enter the Purple Team field.
+Currently looking to enter the Threat and Vulnerability Managememnt field.
 Please feel free to message if my resumes fit a need.

-My Resumes in markdown with python to make a PDF
+My Resume in markdown with python to make a PDF